Gender inequality in Honduras: Traditional gender roles in Honduras

 Traditional gender roles have men dominating the public sphere and women occupying the domestic sphere: it is very taboo for women to participate in what are believed to be traditionally male positions in society.
 Although, there are women who occupy these traditionally male dominated position, the representation is extremely low.
 Men are expected to be the main provider of the family and head of the household.
-Giving them power to make important decision over women such as when they may procreate, how many children women may have, what chores need to be done to maintain the household, if they may receive education, and whether or not they may participate in the workforce.
+Traditional gender roles can give men power to make important decisions over women such as when they may procreate, how many children women may have, what chores need to be done to maintain the household, if they may receive education, and whether or not they may participate in the workforce.

 Gender roles in which men occupy more space and hold more power, is taught at a very young age.
 As children, boys are free to run around unclothed, play without supervision, are less often disciplined for unfavorable behaviors, and enjoy greater freedom overall.
 While girls are to be well groomed and dressed with care, are watched over carefully, are expected to act in a helpful and quiet manner, and enjoy very little freedom.

 Honduran men are expected to father many children, and there is little social stigma attached to men's premarital and extramarital sexual relationships.
 However, when marrying a woman, men expect their bride to be a virgin.
-As seen in various news reports, women who do not conform to what is socially deemed as appropriate behavior are often subjected violence.
+As seen in various news reports, women who do not conform to what is socially deemed as appropriate behavior are often subjected to violence.
 In 2018 Honduras had 388 cases of femicide (according to Merriam Webster Dictionary femicide is a gender-based murder of a woman or girl by a man) - an average of 32 women killed per month.